machal/cssmine-content/flexbox-reference.md

-4. When dealing with flex items, we can apply `visibility: collapse` the same way we would apply it when dealing with the `display: table-row` or `table-column` properties of an element.
+4. When dealing with flex items, we can apply `visibility: collapse` the same way we would apply it when dealing with the `display: table-row` or `table-column` properties.
 An element will then take up space in the DOM, however it will not be visible.

-5. The direction of the main axis of a flex container is always based on the `writing-mode` property.
+5. The direction of the main axis of a flex container is always based on the `writing-mode`.
 Therefore, if we created a layout of a Japanese page using flex box, all values would change their order.

 Now let's dig into the "Reference Guide".
 We already know that there are two types of flex elements – flex container and flex item.
-Therefore, we also divide the properties according to the element type.
+Therefore, we also divide the properties according to the element types.

 ### Flex Container Properties

-#### flex-direction – Direction of flexible items
+#### flex-direction – Direction of Flexible Items

 This property will set the direction of the main flexbox axis.